United States District Court for the Middle District of Alabama

 The United States District Court for the Middle District of Alabama (in case citations, M.D.
-Ala.) is a federal court in the Eleventh Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).
+Ala.) is a United States district court in the Eleventh Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The District was established on February 6, 1839.

 The United States Attorney's Office for the Middle District of Alabama represents the United States in civil and criminal litigation in the court.
-As of 25 August 2024 the United States Attorney is Sandra Stewart.
+As of 25 August 2024 the acting United States attorney is Kevin P. Davidson.

 Organization of the court

 The United States District Court for the Middle District of Alabama is one of three federal judicial districts in Alabama.
 Court for the District is held at Dothan, Montgomery, and Opelika.

 Eastern Division comprises the following counties: Chambers, Lee, Macon, Randolph, Russell, and Tallapoosa.

 Northern Division comprises the following counties: Autauga, Barbour, Bullock, Butler, Chilton, Coosa, Covington, Crenshaw, Elmore, Lowndes, Montgomery, and Pike.

 Southern Division comprises the following counties: Coffee, Dale, Geneva, Henry, and Houston.